 The programme runs over three years (a triennium) and includes annual compulsory requirements.
 Requirements are dependent on the recertification pathway followed.

-- The main urgent care recertification pathway is the programme that most urgent care Fellows will follow.
-Registrars follow complete all annual requirements of this programme.
+- The main urgent care recertification pathway is the programme is for Fellows practising urgent care, even part-time.

 - The alternative clinical recertification pathway is for those doctors working clinically but in an area of medicine that does not allow completion of urgent care clinical hours (eg palliative care, sexual health, public health, sports medicine etc.), but who wish to maintain RNZCUC Fellowship.

 - The non-clinical recertification pathway is for those not working clinically in any area of medicine, but who wish to remain FRNZCUC.